plumed-testcenter/plumed-testcenter/pages/energy.md

 # Results

 The table below contains the energies that were output by PLUMED and the energies that were ouptut by the MD code in its first two columns.
-The third column is the difference between these two numbers expressed as a percentage of 0.001.
+The third column is the difference between these two numbers expressed as a percentage of $tolerance.
 If the PLUMED interface is working correctly the first two columns of numbers should be identical and the third should be zero.